 Tahoe Live Performance with Tim Snider and House of Waters

 Audiences in the Red Room will feel transported down south, far east, or to the soles of their dancing shoes when Tim Snider and House of Waters take the stage next Saturday, while the most intrepid can also go and bet in the Casino with the online slot games to win and casino mate australia games.

-The worldly sounds of Reno local Tim Snider and New York trio House of Waters will stream through the Crystal Bay Club April 26 as the musicians permeate Tahoe and the Red Room with a night of dancing and earthly inspired music from the heart, to be able to not miss a thing recording with your phone, check out these cheap mobile plans.
+The worldly sounds of Reno local Tim Snider and New York trio House of Waters will stream through the Crystal Bay Club website April 26 as the musicians permeate Tahoe and the Red Room with a night of dancing and earthly inspired music from the heart, to be able to not miss a thing recording with your phone, check out these cheap mobile plans.
 Both bands pride themselves on having a creative, inspired sound—having mixed travels, training and experiences from around the world into their ever-evolving concoction they call music.

 House of Waters is a trio of virtuoso musicians who aren’t afraid to experiment with sound.
 Their latest album, Revolution, is woven together from West African, Indian, Jazz and South American styles.
 The hammered dulcimer adds a sweet and soft sound in conjunction with the infectious rhythm of the array of percussion, and the six-string electric bass.

 Tim Snider picked up a violin at age three and has been expressing himself through music since.
 A Reno native, Tim has played many venues in the area and across the Pacific Northwest, but it is his international traveling that contributes so much to his creativity as an artist.
 From his journeys to Spain and Cuba, Tim’s music doesn’t just hint, but dips with flamenco, salsa and Afro-Cuban sounds.